General questions

 ID/Identity

-If you are a self-referrer then yes, we need you to verify your identity before you can book an appointment.
+If you have referred yourself to skindoc then yes, we need you to verify your identity before you can book an appointment.

 If you have been referred into our service via your GP, then you will not need to verify your ID as it would have already been checked by them when you joined the practice.